liferay/liferay-docs/develop/reference/articles/03-resolving-common-output-errors-reported-by-resolve-task.markdown

 For help interpreting the `resolve` task's output, see the list below for common output errors, what they mean, and how to fix them.

-## Missing Package Error
+## Missing Import Error

-This type of error is thrown when your module is referring to a package that is not available.
+This type of error is thrown when your module is referring to an import that is not available.
 For example, suppose you have a module `test-service` that depends on the `com.google.common.base` package.
 If that package is not available to reference, the following error is thrown: